Josh Naylor: 2020

+2021–2022

-During a game against the Minnesota Twins on June 27, 2021, Naylor collided with second baseman Ernie Clement while trying to catch a pop up in shallow right field.
+During a game against the Minnesota Twins on June 27, 2021, Naylor collided with second baseman Ernie Clement while trying to catch a pop-up in shallow right field.
 He broke and dislocated his ankle, which required season-ending surgery.
-In 69 appearances, Naylor had hit .253/.301/.399 with seven home runs and 22 RBI.
+Naylor finished the 2021 season batting .253/.301/.399 with seven home runs and 21 RBIs in 69 games.
+During his rehabilitation, Naylor's mother threw balled-up socks for him to hit to maintain his hand-eye coordination.

-Naylor returned from his injury in April 2022, missing the first week of the season.
-On May 9, in a game against the Chicago White Sox, Naylor became the first player in major league history to hit two three-run home runs or grand slams in the ninth inning or later of the same game.
-He also became the first player to have at least eight RBI in the eighth inning or later since RBI became an official statistic in 1920.
-After an RBI double in the 8th inning, his first home run was a game-tying grand slam in the top of the 9th off Liam Hendriks to tie the game at eight runs apiece, then his second home run was a go-ahead three-run home run in the top of the 11th off Ryan Burr, which would win the game 12–9.
-Naylor played in 122 games for the Guardians, slashing .256/.319/.452 with 20 home runs and 79 RBI.
-He played poorly in his second trip to the postseason, batting .194 with one double and one home run as the Yankees again eliminated Cleveland, this year in the American League Division Series.
+Naylor returned from his ankle injury in April 2022, missing the first week of the season.
+During a game against the Chicago White Sox on May 9, Naylor became the first player in MLB history to hit two home runs of three runs or more in the ninth inning or later of the same game.
+He also became the first player in MLB history to have at least eight runs batted in (RBIs) from the eighth inning on in a single game since RBIs became an official statistic in the 1920 season.
+After an RBI double in the top of the eight inning, his first home run was a game-tying grand slam off White Sox pitcher Liam Hendriks in the top of the ninth inning to tie the game 8–8.
+His second home run was a go-ahead three-run home run off White Sox pitcher Ryan Burr in the top of the 11th inning, which would win the game 12–9.
+Naylor finished the 2022 season batting .256/.319/.452 with 20 home runs and 79 RBIs in 122 games.